 PFC Roy J. Flippen was born on October 6, 1917, in Ferris, Texas, to Lon S. Flippen and Virginia Mae Jordan-Flippen.
 With his four sisters and two brothers, he resided on Fourth Street in Ferris, Texas, and graduated from Ferris High School in 1937, with the highest grade point average for a male student.
 After high school, he worked construction for the Works Progress Administration in Waco, Texas.
 Roy registered for the draft on October 16, 1940, and named his mother as his contact person.
-He married, was inducted into the U. S. Army on March 21, 1941, in Dallas, Texas, and did his basic training at Fort Knox, Kentucky.
+He married Virginia Singleton on March 2, 1941, and was inducted into the U. S. Army on March 21 in Dallas, Texas.
+He did his basic training at Fort Knox, Kentucky.

 It is not known where he was stationed next, but it is known that there are at least two possibilities.
 He may have been sent to Ft.
 Ord, California, and assigned to the 757th Tank Battalion, and joined the 192nd in October 1941 when it arrived in San Francisco for duty in the Philippine Islands.
 He also may have been a member of the 753rd Tank Battalion at Camp Polk, Louisiana, and volunteered or had his name drawn from a hat to join the battalion.